-Youth Lab’s dialogues and policy conversations are platforms for frank and productive interactions that are facilitated between youth as citizens, policy-makers, political leaders and leaders in private and civic sectors of society.Through engagement we provide:
+Youth Lab's dialogues and policy conversations are platforms for frank and productive interactions that are facilitated between youth and key stakeholders.

 Our engage platforms include Policy Conversations and Policy Dialogues.

 Youth Lab’s strength and authenticity lies in our regular and robust engagemt with young South Africans all over the country.
 Through our various platforms, we provide a safe space for young South Africans to ventlate the issues that affect them and critique the policies that impact their daily lives.
 We also use our position as an established youth organisation to bring young people together with stakeholders like political leaders, industry titans and researchers to engage on policy and governance issues to shape South Africa.

 Our Policy Conversations, in partnership with the Konrad Adenauer Foundation South Africa, encourage young people to express their opinions, and challenge ideas about the hurdles facing young South Africans.